markusmoenig/Eldiron/docs/docs/creator/tools/builder.md

 Editing the sidebar updates those `param ... = ...;` lines.
 Use this for tuning a selected template.
 Choose a different template when the structure changes, such as switching from masonry relief to a cut-out column opening.

 The Builder dock has a **Treasury** tab for published Builder Graph packages.
 It downloads the indexed package list only when the Treasury tab is opened.
 Starter templates such as tables, wall lights, campfires, masonry, column structures, and farmhouse shells live there.
-Treasury items can be applied directly, or installed into the project with **Install** if the script should become a permanent editable project asset.
+Treasury items can be baked directly, or installed into the project with **Install** if the script should become a permanent editable project asset.

 For the script language itself, see [Builder Graph](/docs/builder_graph).

 ## HUD Slots

-Builder hosts use the same upper-right HUD area as other map tools, but the icons represent builder slots.
+Builder Graphs can expose material and item slots.
+Baked Geometry Objects currently preserve the source graph and material slot name as object metadata, while the geometry itself is immediately editable through the normal 3D tools.

-There are two slot types:
+The Builder Graph language has two slot types:

 - **Material slots**
-  - assign visual tile sources to named parts such as `TOP`, `LEGS`, `COLUMN`, or `TRIM`
+  - name parts such as `TOP`, `LEGS`, `COLUMN`, or `TRIM`

 - **Item slots**
-  - attach other builder assets to named anchors or surfaces
+  - name anchors or surfaces for future child-asset workflows

 For example, a table builder can expose:

 - `TOP` and `LEGS` as material slots
 - `TOP` as an item surface slot for child props placed on the tabletop

-## Applying Materials
+## After Baking

-Use the Tile Picker with a Builder host selected to assign tiles to the currently selected builder material slot.

-This keeps the graph reusable:

-- the graph defines slot names
-- the placed instance decides which tile fills each slot

-The same graph can be reused with different material assignments.

-## Applying Child Builders

-Builder item slots can host other builder assets.

-This supports workflows such as:

-- placing an object on a tabletop
-- attaching content to a shelf
-- mounting a child prop onto a stand
-- adding effects or secondary props to an anchor

-Point attachments use item anchors.
-Surface attachments use item surfaces.
+After baking, the generated parts are selected as Geometry Objects.
+Use the normal 3D Object, Face, Edge, and Vertex tools to edit them.

+The current bake path supports Builder Graph box and cylinder primitives.
+Surface-only details, cuts, child item slots, and procedural organic details remain Builder Graph concepts, but they are not baked into editable Geometry Objects yet.

 ## Testing A Builder